devopsgroup-io/catapult/README.md

 ## Disaster Recovery ##

 No one likes when bad things happen - but being able to react immediately is crucial.
+Catapult affords you fast rebuilding and rollbacks.

+### Server Rebuilding ###

+* LocalDev is rebuildable by running `vagrant destroy` then `vagrant up` for the respective virtual machine.
+* Test, QC, and Production are rebuildable by running `vagrant rebuild` for the respective virtual machine - this is necessary (rather than a destroy and up) to retain the IP addresses of the machine.

 ### Website Rollbacks ###